 Your core keyword should be in the page title, commonly known as the H1 tag.
 Bonus points if you can put it at the beginning of the title.
-It is primarily reliant on keyword optimization as the main line of text appearing in search results.
+It is primarily reliant on keyword optimization as the mainline of text appearing in search results.
 So, even if it sounds tedious, it’s well worth the effort!

 In search results, the meta description is the grey text that appears beneath the page title.
 While it has no direct effect on page rankings, it can significantly enhance click-through rates.
 And the higher your CTR, the higher your page rankings will be!

-Ecommerce website must meet the high expectations of today’s customers.
+An eCommerce website must meet the high expectations of today’s customers.
 If you don’t give a pleasant user experience, your visitors will leave before making a purchase.
 Worse, they aren’t planning on returning.

 Design solutions that are adaptable

 Every interaction matters as clients proceed through their purchase journey on your website.
-To provide a personalised, pleasurable experience, you want to be able to design, change, and manage content layout on every single page of your store.
+To provide a personalized, pleasurable experience, you want to be able to design, change, and manage content layout on every single page of your store.

 An easy-to-use CMS is very important for store owners who have low (or no) coding expertise.
 It will allow you to swiftly adjust your store’s appearance and page layout in response to changing industry trends, special events, and promotional offers.
 Some CMS platforms will also provide a variety of interfaces and plugins to assist shop owners in running store-wide promotions and other marketing campaigns.